jules2689/trudeau/trudeau/2020-04-18/post_news.md

-How do you feel going into work everyday because we know that as well as older Canadians, the people that are most vulnerable are healthcare workers and we have even seen number of deaths.
+How do you feel going into work everyday because we know that as well as older Canadians, the people that are most vulnerable are healthcare workers and we have even seen an umber of deaths.
 How worried are you going into work everyday.

-Working in emergency is verychallenging, but this pandemics quite different.
+Working in emergency is verychallenging, but this pandemic is quite different.
 So every time I go to work, always have the fear that it might affect My family, youknow.
 I have a fear that I might getinfected, as well.
 So I just need to be more careful at work so that I will not pass it to My loved ones andfamily.